 Please book your tickets to arrive in Leysin and leave from Geneva.
 On the 31st the whole group will go to Geneva with a bus, which is covered by oikos.

-Geneva has an international airport, but we want to encourage participants from Europe to choose a sustainable way of transportation (train, bus, etc).
+Geneva has an international airport, but we want to encourage participants from Europe to choose a sustainable way of transportation (train, bus, etc) if possible.

 If you are entitled to the Movetia Grant (European chapters, as well as Russia, Azerbaijan, Georgia, Morocco), in order to get reimbursed (up to 400 CHF), your ticket needs to be booked in second-class transportation only.